The voice of a child says

 To close one’s own perspective down to possibilities and to latch onto the knowing of one specific truth is to live in a state of ignorance.
 To have faith is to have confidence in or trust in, but to not know.
 People only confuse faith for knowing.
 This is the shadow side of faith.

 When we observe other people who have faith, we are jealous of their certainty.
-In fact, I think faith is the thing I am the most jealous of in other people.
 We are jealous of their ability to create cognitive closure.
 Because we do not recognize that all they are doing is mistaking faith with knowing.
 After all, the only certainty in our universe is uncertainty.
-And the highest of objective truths is that truth is subjective.
 Faith is ignorance when faith becomes proof of “knowing”.
 To have confidence in something or to hope for something is not to know something.
 Instead it is a kind of living bravery.
 It is the bravery to walk openly into the world of the unknown based on emotion and intuition.
 Emotion is like the tether between your soul and your physical life.
 He, who has faith, is brave enough to follow that tether into the unknown.

 Faith can only happen in the absence of knowing.
 Not one scientific discovery, began without a scientist first having faith.
 After all, he did not yet know.
 After all, he did not yet have the proof he needed to be sure.
 The average scientist does not yet recognize his inner urgings and hunches as emotion, intuition and ultimately, as faith.
 Many critics of faith claim that faith is only used in the absence of good supporting evidence.
 And that is true, because if faith had good supporting evidence, it would no longer be faith, instead it would be a belief that you would call a “truth” or “something that you know”.
 But faith is a bridge between thinking and knowing.
 Faith should never close a person down to possibilities.
 Faith should never be confused with knowing.
 Most of what a spiritual person is, is a person who is full of faith.
 It is a person who is willing to live with confidence and hope in a universe full of the unknown.
 To be spiritual, is to be brave.
 Many people believe that faith is the absence of doubt.
 This could not be further from the truth.
 We only think that faith is the absence of doubt when we confuse faith with knowing.